josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/⚖️_architecture_of_complicity.md

 Archival classification, diplomatic privilege, and national security exemptions shape what is visible to courts.

-Absence is often procedural before it is intentional.
+Absence is often procedural before it is intentional, within these frameworks.

 When upstream documentation is inaccessible, downstream prosecution becomes the only available channel.

 ---

-## 🎭 VI.
-The Containment Function of Trials
+## 🎭 The Containment Function of Trials

 High-profile prosecutions perform several stabilising roles: